BHznJNs/simple-eventbus/README.md

 # simple-eventbus

-A simple implementation of TypeScript / JavaScript EventBus.
+A simple implementation of TypeScript / JavaScript EventBus, which has dev version for argument / event checking.

 * * *